Chetan6961/OnlineRetailAnalytics/README.md

 How to Use:
 Explore the datasets provided in the repository and leverage SQL queries to conduct various analyses.
 Dive into customer segmentation, analyze sales trends over time, identify bestselling products, assess product performance across categories, and extract valuable insights to inform strategic decision-making.

-Join us in unlocking the potential of e-commerce retail data analysis.
-Let's delve deeper, discover trends, and drive success in the ever-evolving world of online retail.

-Feel free to adjust the description to better fit your repository's specific focus and objectives.